Table of contents

 Well, its not just about learning the information, it’s about using the information to answer the question.
 As an examiner I have seen countless example where students write page after page of information that does not link the information with the question, and results in disappointing exam results.

-Solution Distract Yourself.
-5-10 mins before the exam starts take yourself away from all the other students getting themselves into a frenzy talking about how terrible the exam is going to be.
-It could be a crossword puzzle, it could be doing a head -stand, or some stretching.
-Whatever it is, think about something else, relax, and go into the exam clear headed.
+5-10 mins before the exam start take yourself away from all the other students getting themselves into a frenzy talking about how terrible the exam is going to be.
+It could be a crossword puzzle, it could be doing a headstand or some stretching.
+Whatever it is, think about something else, relax, and go into the exam clear-headed.
 You’ll be able to read the question and give the answer the examiner wants.

 IGCSE Business Mistake #3 Not knowing the correct exam technique